Our Foundation Stage

 The prime areas are strengthened and applied through 4 specific areas:

 Characteristics of effective teaching and learning embed our curriculum and are used to promote positive learning behaviours and a growth mindset with the children:

 - Creating and thinking critically

 Children learn best when they are healthy, safe and secure, when their individual needs are being met and when they have positive relationships with those caring for them.
-Our safeguarding and welfare requirements follow Sheffield and school policy.
+Our safeguarding welfare requirements follow Sheffield and school policies.

-An excellent partnership with parents and carers is promoted by the use of our online learning journal - Tapestry, where WoW moments, new experiences and observations will be shared.
-You can also share your child's experiences and achievements from home including achievements in other pursuits such as swimming, gymnastics and conquering milestones such as learning to ride a bike.
-Sharing this evidence of their journey and holistic development ensures staff can support the children in their next steps.
-The ParentMail app is also used to communicate with parents and carers.
+An excellent partnership with parents and carers is promoted by our use of ClassDojo’s where WoW moments, new experiences and observations will be shared.
+You can also share your child’s experiences and achievements from home including achievements in other pursuits such as swimming, gymnastics and conquering milestones such as learning to ride a bike.
+Sharing this evidence of your own child’s journey and holistic development ensures that staff can support children in their next steps of development.
+The ParentMail app is also used to communicate with parents / carers.

-Your class teacher is the assigned Key Person for each child in their class and will seek to engage and support parents / carers to guide their learning at home, ensuring that learning is tailored to the individual needs of each child.
+Your class teacher is the assigned Key Person for each child in the class and will seek to engage and support parents / carers to guide their child’s learning at home, ensuring that learning and carer is tailored to the needs of each individual child.